AdobeDocs/commerce-marketplace/src/pages/guides/sellers/technical-review-guidelines.md

 ### MFTF Vendor-supplied tests

 The MFTF will execute any MFTF tests that are included in the extension submission.
 The tests are executed for each supported version of PHP.
-The MFTF tests and associated code from the supported Magento version are available to the vendor-supplied tests.
+The MFTF tests and associated code from the supported Commerce version are available to the vendor-supplied tests.

 _More_details:_ [MFTF Vendor-supplied Tests](mftf-vendor.md)